mobilizingcs/ids_labs/unit_1/lab1a/lab1a.md

     - **_Who_ is the information about?**
     - **What sorts of information about them was collected?**

-- To find out more information about the `cdc` data, type `?cdc` in the console.
 Data: Variables & Observations
 ==============================